hashicorp/consul/website/source/docs/connect/intentions.html.md

 be added in a later version of Consul.

-In the case the two precedence values match, Consul will evaluate intentions based on lexographical ordering of the destination then source name.
+In the case the two precedence values match, Consul will evaluate intentions based on lexicographical ordering of the destination then source name.
 In practice, this is a moot point since authorizing a connection has an exact source and destination value so its impossible for two valid non-wildcard intentions to match.